JHU-MedImage-Reg/LUMIR_L2R/README.md

     publisher={Elsevier}
     }

-A portion of the evaluation dataset was sourced from the AFIDs-OASIS dataset.
-If this dataset was used in your evaluation, such as participating in the L2R challenge, please cite the following paper in your work:

-***AFIDs-OASIS:***

     @article{taha2023magnetic,
     title={Magnetic resonance imaging datasets with anatomical fiducials for quality control and registration}, author={Taha, Alaa and Gilmore, Greydon and Abbass, Mohamad and Kai, Jason and Kuehn, Tristan and Demarco, John and Gupta, Geetika and Zajner, Chris and Cao, Daniel and Chevalier, Ryan and others},